King Power: 2017–2022

 In November 2019, Aiyawatt Srivaddhanaprabha have agreed to fund a new training centre for The Football Association of Thailand.
 King Power will cover 100 per cent of the building costs, estimated at 500 million baht.
 The training centre will be built on a 192,000 square-metre site in the Muak Lek District of Thailand's Saraburi province.
 The plans are part of the country's 20-year football development ‘master plan' of The Football Association of Thailand.
 The 20-year master plan of FA Thailand are built National training centres across every region of Thailand (Southern Region, Northern Region, Northeastern Region, Central Region, Eastern Region and Western Region).

+King Power Thai Power

+A corporate social responsibility project, King Power Thai Power was launched to "inspire Thais to go further and achieve international success in various aspects, from sports to music and community".
+The project is focused on sport, music, community and education & health.